MonriPayments/monri-android/README.md

 - create token
 - how to use created token for transaction authorization on your backend

+# Google Pay Integration

+In [Google Pay Integration](https://github.com/MonriPayments/monri-android/wiki/Google-Pay-Integration) it is explained how to implement payments using Google Pay, with 3 possible approaches.

 # Questions

 If you have any questions about documentation/APIs/flow do not hesitate to contact us at support@monri.com